What about security?

 Keep it simple and start small.
 You can always add more information and controls if they’re really needed.

-groov Build allows you to set four levels of access: Admin, Editor, Operator, and Kiosk user.
+You can set four levels of access for your users: Admin, Editor, Operator, and Kiosk user.
 For software APIs, choose Editor.
-Most of your human users will likely be Operators.
-If you’re an OEM or machine builder, Kiosk plus iOS options let you lock down a tablet so it can only be used as your HMI.
+For human users, most will likely be Operators.
+If you’re an OEM or machine builder, Kiosk plus iOS options let you lock down a tablet so it can be used only as your HMI.

 You can also assign Operators and Kiosk users to groups to limit the pages they see.
-For example, a technician may need to control equipment in a process, but a manager may only need to see production data.
+For example, an operator may need to control equipment in a process, but a manager may only need to see production data.
 Create separate pages for control and monitoring; restrict user access by group.